February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 58.

-57. We also ran back over to Highwaters for a rematch of yesterdays adventures, and were surprised to find our usual water skimming hole almost completely frozen over.
+57. Later we ran back over to Highwaters for a rematch of yesterdays adventures, we were surprised to find fort the first time our water skimming hole almost completely frozen over.

 56.

-55. A few rips across on the sleds soon opened it back up again!
+55. A few rips across on the sleds quickly opened it back up again!

 54. We managed to log a fair bit of flight time, although much of it wasn't captured on camera.
-Sooley was riding one of the enticers, but again occasionally took Adam's sled over some of the larger jumps.
+Sooley was riding one of the enticers, and again occasionally took Adam's Summit over some of the larger jumps.
 Project Renegade had a minor collision with a Juniper but survived unscathed and was running really well.

 53.